Home|News & Media|Credential Information|Boys Basketball Media Credential Information

 PRESS ROW: A separate seating chart will be created for each session.
 In most cases, media who are only covering one game will not have their seat until the preceding game has finished.

-MEDIA WORKSPACE: Reporters covering all 12 games of the tournament (or the last game of the day) may continue working at their seats at press row.
+MEDIA WORKSPACE: Reporters covering all seven state championship games (or the last game of the day) may continue working at their seats at press row.
 Otherwise, please use the arena’s media work room, which is located at mid-level beside the media interview room.

 BROADCAST CONNECTIONS: Broadcast media outlets needing an internet connection should indicate that on the credential application.
 Internet lines are $50 and the amount can be included on the rights fee check, made payable to OHSAA.